 However, this is blazingly fast speeds from the PIA, and it comfortably beats other top performers, like ExpressVPN.

 What is most impressive, however, is its fast speed which is its stable and reliable service.
 During this time, the speed of Private Internet Access dropped in the range 80Mbps to 86Mbps, while the speed of ExpressVPN was more discrete and ranged from 60Mbps to 76Mbps.

 This means PIA can always be trusted to give you the fast internet speeds needed for streaming and torrenting.

 Sadly, Private Internet Access costs less than international connections.
 When connected to Frankfurt from New York, PIA’s speed is less impressive and more stable than other sharks in the industry.

 Private Internet Access is an extremely secure VPN.
 We ran some security tests and found that it will encrypt internet traffic and reliably hide your IP address.

-There are built-in IPv4 and IPv6 leak protection, DNS leak protection, and VPN kill switch on all platforms.
-Our tests found no IP, DNS or WebRTC leak in any application other than the PIA browser extension.
+There are built-in IPv4 and IPv6 leak protection, DNS leak protection, and VPN kill switches on all platforms.
+Our tests found no IP, DNS, or WebRTC leak in any application other than the PIA browser extension.

 Private Internet Access also owns and operates its own DNS servers, which means that your DNS requests are handled by Private Internet Access itself, not your ISP.
 Applications are also flexible – Windows clients can also be set up to use any custom DNS of your choice.